Marie Earle

 Skin tonics

-Although Marie Earle advised against ‘violent astringents’ which she considered harmful, she nevertheless used them to firm up the tissues of the face.
+Marie Earle advised against ‘violent astringents’ which she considered harmful but she used them nevertheless to firm up the tissues of the face.
 The astringent was sprayed on clean skin using a small atomiser or a Lucas-Championnière Pulvériser.
 It was particularly recommended for oily skins as it helped to ‘close the pores’.

 Earle’s Celebrated Skin Tonic: “Its bracing and healing qualities are unequalled.
 A truly refreshing preparation for giving firmness to the skin, distilled from herbs and flowers.”